McMaster-Baby-Lab/handbook/pages/acknowledgement.md

 layout: default
 title: Acknowledgements
 nav_order: 6
-has_children: true
-permalink: /Acknowledgements
+permalink: /acknowledgements
 ---

 # Acknowledgements

-We thank the following lab members for their direct contributios to this handbook.
+We thank the following lab members for their significant efforts to build our lab culture.
 * Carie Guan
 * Danny Nguyen
 * Emma Resendes